zuozhenggh/learning-library/data-management-library/oracle-machine-learning/oml4py-adb/data-slct-mnpn/data-slct-mnpn.md

     ![Example of KFold function to split the data randomly](images/random_data_split.png "Example of KFold function")

-**Try it yourself**: Split the digit data set into four even samples of 25% each
+**Try it yourself:** Split the digit data set into four even samples of 25% each

 ## **Step 6:** Use the crosstab and pivot_table Functions on a DataFrame Proxy Object